raywilfong/Stm8Template/README.md

 # Ray's STM8 CLion Template

+## IMPORTANT NOTE:
+I have recently converted this to a CLion Dev Container.
+I will update this documentation soon, but most of this can be ignored.
+## **\*\*\*I still need to test this dev container configuration to make sure debugging works.**

 ## About:
 This template is designed for quick startup of STM8 Microcontroller development projects in CLion.
 It uses current best practices from JetBrains related to configuration of external compilers.
 It was originally configured for development in Linux environments,